resystems-io/pony-raft/readme.md

 ### Features:

-- Leader Election + Log Replication: YEs
+- Leader Election + Log Replication: Yes
 - Persistence: No
 - Membership Changes: No
 - Log Compaction: No